sob0o/Realtime-Data-Streaming-End-To-End-Data-Engineering-Project/README.md

 # Realtime-Data-Streaming-End-To-End-Data-Engineering-Project
  building a real-time data streaming pipeline, covering each phase from data ingestion to processing and finally storage.
 We'll utilize a powerful stack of tools and technologies, including Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra—all neatly containerized using Docker.

- ## Introduction

-This project serves as a comprehensive guide to building an end-to-end data engineering pipeline.
-It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
-Everything is containerized using Docker for ease of deployment and scalability.

 ## System Architecture